yslianTim/rhbm_gem/docs/developer/architecture/object-architecture.md

 The query surface is:

 - `GetSelectedAtoms()`
+- `GetSelectedAtomList(residue_id)`
 - `GetSelectedBonds()`
 - `GetSelectedAtomCount()`
 - `GetSelectedBondCount()`

+`GetSequenceIDList()` is related but separate: it returns the sorted unique sequence ids of all model atoms, not only selected atoms.

-The cached selected lists are refreshed through:
+The cached selection projections are refreshed through:

 - `RebuildSelection()`
 - `BuildSelectedAtomList()`